-Life in an advertising agency makes for great TV drama.
-(If you haven’t binged on MadMen, you should.)
-Sometimes the powerful men of those fictitious agencies can even teach us a thing or two.
-Like how to come up with a USP in advertising after downing 5 martinis over lunch.
+BNBranding logoLife in a 1960’s advertising agency makes for a great costume drama.
+Sometimes the powerful men of those fictitious Madison Avenue agencies can even teach us a thing or two.
+Like how to come up with a USP in advertising after downing five martinis over lunch.

-Donald Draper, the main character in Mad Men, is based on a real-life ad man of the 50’s — Rosser Reeves.
+Donald Draper, the main character in Mad Men, is roughly based on a real-life ad man of the 50’s — Rosser Reeves.
 As chairman of the Ted Bates Agency, Reeves produced some of the most memorable slogans of all time, like “M&M’s… Melts in your mouth, not in your hands.”

 Creatively, Reeves’ TV ads were formulaic and boring by today’s standards.
 He had blatant contempt for public intelligence and many of his commercials were banal and insulting

-.
-But by God, they worked.
+But by God, they worked!

 If you ever find yourself staring at a blank screen wondering what to say in your next ad, tweet or blog post, Reeves is not a bad source of inspiration.

-See, even though the media landscape’s changing faster than you can say “Tc Toc” the fundamentals of good message development still hold true — 50 years after Reeves coined the phrase “Unique Selling Proposition.”
+See, even though the media landscape’s changing faster than you can say “Tc Toc” the fundamentals of good message development still hold true — 60 years after Reeves coined the phrase “Unique Selling Proposition.”

 He defined the USP in advertising as “The quality by which a given product is demonstrably different than all others.”